 Harmony Patching Guide

-Harmony is a tool that allows to alter the functionality in C# applications.
-This allows to modify the application without needing to recompile it.
+Harmony is a library that allows developers to alter the functionality of C# applications at runtime.

 {